-We all grew up with some level of fear from the boogeyman living in our closets or under our beds, but as we matured, we started to realize that there was no such thing as the boogeyman, and our fears grew up as well.
-As grown-ups, we don't fear silly things like the boogeyman.
+We all grew up with some level of fear from the boogeyman living in our closets or under our beds, but as we matured, we started to realize that there was no such thing as the boogeyman, and our fears changed as well.
+As grown-ups, we’re not scared of silly things like the boogeyman.
 We fear authentic things such as loss of income, bad health, and if we're business owners, we fear the loss of our business.
-As much as I hate to say this, the adult version of the boogeyman is real and living inside something we rely on every day: the internet.
+As much as I hate to say this, the adult version of the boogeyman is real and living inside something we rely on every day: hackers on the internet.

-So maybe our boogeyman isn't an evil supernatural being lurking under our bed, but the evil exists and is multiplied across the globe, lying in wait to take your life.
+So maybe our boogeyman isn't an evil supernatural being lurking under our bed, but hackers exist and are multiplied across the globe, lying in wait to take your life.
 Wait, scratch that, your livelihood.
-This evil army of boogeymen (and women) are scattered across the dark corners of the internet and they’re baiting you and your employees with fraudulent emails and links to snare you in their trap.
+This evil army of boogeymen (hackers) are scattered across the dark corners of the internet and they’re baiting you and your employees with fraudulent emails and links to snare you in their trap.

-To help you understand how this works a little bit better, let’s get to know one of these boogeymen.
+To help you understand how this works a little bit better, let’s get to know one of these boogeymen (hackers).
 We'll call him Mike, and for this fictional interview, he wears a white mask.

 Interviewer: How did you get into hacking?